-The workflow is authenticated to the PCE and run two ilo bulk_upload_csv commands.
+The workflow is authenticate to the PCE and run two ilo bulk\upload\csv commands.

-- 1. Authenticate to the PCE via API key or explicit login. - 2.
+- 1. Authenticate to the PCE via API key or explicit login.
+See Authenticate with the PCE [338] for information. - 2.
 Load the workload data:

-ilo workload bulk_upload_csv --file bulkworkloads-1000.csv
+ilo workload bulk\upload\csv --file bulkworkloads-1000.csv